ManiacalLabs/BiblioPixel/doc/developer/using-virtualenv.rst

 Using `virtualenv` in practice.
 ================================

-The general picture of how you use virtualenvs in practice is like this.
+You use virtualenv something like this.

-0. Create a directory for all your virtualenvs.
+0. First time only - create a directory for all your virtualenvs.
    Let's suppose it's `~/Envs`

 1. When you start a new project, experiment or sketch, you create a new clean virtualenv (usually with the same name):